dbridgford/xlsx_writer-Oracle/README.md

 # Dependencies

-The package needs `zipper` which can be found [here](https://github.com/ReneNyffenegger/oracle_scriptlets/tree/master/zipper).
+1. The package needs `zipper` which can be found [here](https://github.com/ReneNyffenegger/oracle_scriptlets/tree/master/zipper).

+2. The package needs blob_wrapper which can be found [here](https://github.com/ReneNyffenegger/oracle_scriptlets/tree/master/blob_wrapper).

 # Links